Iterative removal of sources to model the turbulent electromotive force

 Various methods to compute these dynamo coefficients from direct numerical simulations (DNS) have so far been suggested and tested.
 The plethora of methods reflects the fact that \eref{eq:emf_local} represents an under-determined system and one that is not straightforward to invert.
-For example, \cite{CH96} used the random magnetic field generated in helically driven turbulence with uniform imposed mean field to calculate the EMF and fit it against the imposed $\mean{\mathbf{B}}$ to compute the $\alpha_{ij}$ coefficients, while in \cite{angstrom} the authors used a method of determining the conductivity of solids from material science to determine the magnetic diffusivity.
-In \cite{BranSok02} and \cite{Kowal06}, the authors developed an approach to computing the dynamo coefficients by fitting the various moments of the EMF and mean fields against their respective linear relations.
+For example, \cite{CH96} used the random magnetic field generated in helically driven turbulence with uniform imposed mean field to calculate the EMF and fit it against the imposed $\mean{\mathbf{B}}$ to compute the $ \alpha_{ij}$ coefficients, while in \cite{angstrom} the authors used a method of determining the conductivity of solids from material science to determine the magnetic diffusivity.
+In a slightly different setup \cite{Park_2023} explored the scenario of magnetically forced turbulence (with explicit helical magnetic forcing), and computed turbulent diffusivity using a semi-analytical approach.
+This is relevant for magnetic field amplification in magnetically dominated systems such as accretion disks, stellar coronas etc. In \cite{BranSok02} and \cite{Kowal06}, the authors developed an approach to computing the dynamo coefficients by fitting the various moments of the EMF and mean fields against their respective linear relations.
 This method is designed to handle the additive noise in the EMF and mean magnetic field data assuming that they are uncorrelated.
 A method with similar capability and an additional advantage of quantifying the auto-correlations between the dynamo coefficients, uses singular value decomposition (SVD), and was applied to several contexts.
 These include the stellar dynamo simulations in \cite{racine2011mode} and \cite{simard2016characterisation}, the interstellar medium (ISM) simulations in \cite{loc_svd}, and the global accretion disc simulations in \cite{prasun_2020}.
 The same method was extended to explore the non-local dependence of EMF on mean magnetic fields in \cite{non_loc_svd} and to compute the scale-dependent dynamo coefficients in the ISM simulations.